 But I always like it when we prepare simple comfort food for Christmas.
-Dishes like homemade calzones or my favorite enchilada recipe, make the occasion seem intimate and warm.
+Dishes like homemade calzones or my favorite chicken enchilada recipe, make the occasion seem intimate and warm.

-Today’s enchilada recipe is a true family favorite that makes any night feel like a fiesta.
+Today’s chicken enchilada recipe is a true family favorite that makes any night feel like a fiesta.
 These enchiladas are filled with chicken, fresh zippy salsa verde, sour cream, and tons of hot molten cheese.

 Then I put all the veggies in my lovely 16 cup KitchenAid Food Processor with some cumin and cilantro.
 PS, if you are looking for an amazing food processor, this thing is a beast and I love it!